ravali-a/Credit-card-fraud-detection/README.md

 ```

 ### Simulate real time transactions
-Launch the python script [bq_to_pubsub.py](utilities/bq_to_pubsub.py) which reads from BigQuery table simulation_data and ingests records into input pubsub topic to simulate real time traffic on the Dataflow pipeline
+Launch the python script [bq_to_pubsub.py](db/bigquery_to_pubsub.py) which reads from BigQuery table simulation_data and ingests records into input pubsub topic to simulate real time traffic on the Dataflow pipeline

 ```
 python3 utilities/bq_to_pubsub.py $PROJECT_ID $PUBSUB_TOPIC_NAME
 ```

-For production grade pipelines, one need to consider AI Platform quotas such as [number of Online Predictions per minute](https://cloud.google.com/ai-platform/prediction/docs/quotas#online_prediction_requests)

 ### Monitoring Dashboard
-We have created a sample dashboard to get started on monitoring few of the important metrics, refer to [dashboard template](utilities/dashboard_template.json).
+We have created a sample dashboard to get started on monitoring few of the important metrics, refer to [template](db/dashboard_template.json).
 Replace your project ID or number in the template to create the dashboard in your project.

 ### Clean Up